You've probably heard of melatonin before. It's a chemical synthesized naturally in your own body and in your dog's as well.

 Is Melatonin Safe for Dogs?

 Since melatonin is a naturally occurring hormone that your canine companion's body already produces, it's generally safe.
-However, there can be side effects associated with melatonin, especially in dogs with pre-existing conditions.
+However, there can be side effects associated with melatonin.
 Take note that it is not an FDA-approved drug, even though it's available over-the-counter and online.

 Possible side effects of melatonin in dogs include: